 The interactive tools are extremely useful to create discussion at conference, workshops and meetings.
-Based on the experience from the RRI Lab, the Social Lab team decided to develop Tips&Tricks cards specifically on RRI to continue to facilitate the discussion around RRI in an engaging format, this is described in a separate two-pager.
+Based on the experience from the RRI Lab, the Social Lab team decided to develop Tips&Tricks cards specifically on RRI to continue to facilitate the discussion around RRI in an engaging format, this is described on the following page.